The biggest fear for many home sellers is having their house sit on the market.

 You can literally leave tens of thousands of dollars on the table and pile on a bunch of stress.

-I’m going to share seven tips for selling your home that will skyrocket your chances of selling fast and for top dollar.
+I’m going to share seven tips that will skyrocket your chances of selling fast and for top dollar.

 One of these tips will help prevent the buyer from backing out of your sale.